Sykorajakku/szdc-convert/README.md

 # szdc-convert - Java Semester Project Specification

 Java CLI tool that converts train timetables in XLSX format to more machine-friendly JSON.
+Run the compiled program, providing the input and output folder paths as arguments.
+Folder `xlsx` contains input documents and should be used as input folder.

 ## Introduction